ivan-sizhuk/AI-Systems-Hub/docs/workflows/booking.md

 The workflow begins when the AI calls the `book_appointment` tool.

-The tool must only be invoked after the booking process has been fully completed during the conversation.
+The tool should only be invoked after the customer has completed the booking conversation and has explicitly confirmed the appointment details.

+This workflow should only execute once for a single appointment.

 ---

+# Purpose Within the System

+The Booking workflow is responsible for:

+- Creating new appointments
+- Updating customer records
+- Updating appointment records
+- Creating calendar events
+- Sending confirmation messages
+- Returning structured booking results to the AI

+It is **not responsible** for:

+- Finding available appointment times
+- Estimating repair prices
+- Answering service questions
+- Rescheduling appointments
+- Cancelling appointments

+Those responsibilities belong to separate workflows.

+---

 # Preconditions

-The following conditions must already be true before this workflow starts:
+Before this workflow executes, **all** of the following conditions must already be true.

-- Appointment availability has been confirmed using the Availability workflow.
+## Appointment Availability

-- The customer's first name has been collected.
-- The customer's phone number has been collected.
-- The vehicle year has been collected.
-- The vehicle make has been collected.
-- The vehicle model has been collected.
+- The Availability workflow has confirmed the requested appointment is available.
-- The requested service has been collected.
+- The appointment time has not changed since availability was confirmed.

+## Customer Information

-- The AI has presented a complete booking summary.
+The AI has collected:
-- The customer has responded with a clear confirmation.
-- The booking tool has not already been executed for this appointment.

-If any of these conditions are not satisfied, the workflow must not execute.

----

-# Required Inputs

-The workflow accepts the following information:

-- Requested appointment date and/or time
-- Customer name
+- Customer first name
 - Customer phone number
 - Vehicle year
 - Vehicle make
 - Vehicle model
+- Requested service or customer concern

+## Conversation Requirements

+Before calling the tool, the AI must:

+- Read a complete booking summary.
+- Ask the customer for confirmation.
+- Receive a clear affirmative response.

+Examples include:

+- Yes
+- Sounds good
+- Go ahead
+- Book it
+- That works

+If the customer asks to change anything, the booking workflow must not execute until the updated summary has been confirmed again.

+## Tool Requirements

+The booking tool must not have already been called for the current appointment.

+Duplicate booking attempts should never occur.

+---

+# Required Inputs

+The workflow accepts the following information.

+## Customer

+- First name
+- Phone number

+## Vehicle

+- Year
+- Make
+- Model

+## Appointment

+- Appointment date
+- Appointment start time
+- Appointment end time

+## Service

 - Requested service
+- Service category
+- Service details
 - Estimated repair duration
 - Starting price (when available)
 - Starting price text (when available)
-- Service category
-- Service details
-- Confirmed appointment start time
-- Confirmed appointment end time

 ---

 # Business Rules

-The workflow enforces the following rules:
+The workflow follows these business rules.

+## Booking Rules

-- Availability must be confirmed before booking.
+- Availability must always be confirmed before booking.
 - Customer confirmation is mandatory.
-- The booking summary must be read back before confirmation.
+- Booking cannot occur before the confirmation step.
-- The workflow must execute only once.
+- Booking may only occur once.

-- Existing customer records should be updated when possible.
+## Data Rules

+Customer information should remain synchronized across all business systems.

-- Appointment information must remain synchronized with Google Calendar.
+Appointment information should remain synchronized across:

+- Google Calendar
+- Customer records
+- Appointment records

+## Communication Rules

-- SMS notifications are sent only after a successful booking.
+Confirmation messages are sent only after successful booking.

-- Responses returned to the AI are structured rather than conversational.
+The AI must never claim an appointment has been booked until the workflow reports success.

+## Response Rules

+The booking tool returns structured data.

+The AI converts that structured data into a natural conversation with the customer.

 ---

+# Conversation Contract

+The ElevenLabs prompt establishes the following conversational requirements.

+The AI must:

+1. Collect all required booking information.
+2. Verify appointment availability.
+3. Read a complete booking summary.
+4. Stop speaking.
+5. Wait for customer confirmation.
+6. Call the booking tool.
+7. Wait for the booking response.
+8. Inform the customer only after a successful booking.

+The AI must **never**:

+- Call the booking tool before confirmation.
+- Ask for confirmation twice unless information changes.
+- Say an appointment is booked before the workflow succeeds.
+- Guess booking results.

+---

+# Processing Sequence

+The workflow executes the following sequence.

+## Step 1

+Receive booking request.

+---

+## Step 2

+Validate required information.

+The workflow verifies:

+- Customer information
+- Vehicle information
+- Appointment information
+- Service information

+---

+## Step 3

+Validate booking request.

+The workflow ensures:

+- Appointment is available.
+- Required fields exist.
+- Request is valid.

+---

+## Step 4

+Create appointment.

+The appointment is created inside the scheduling system.

+---

+## Step 5

+Update customer information.

+Existing customers are updated.

+New customers are created if necessary.

+---

+## Step 6

+Update appointment records.

+Business records are synchronized.

+---

+## Step 7

+Create Google Calendar event.

+Calendar becomes the source of truth for the scheduled appointment.

+---

+## Step 8

+Generate confirmation message.

+The workflow prepares customer notification information.

+---

+## Step 9

+Send SMS confirmation.

+Twilio delivers the appointment confirmation.

+---

+## Step 10

+Record notification status.

+SMS delivery information is stored for auditing and troubleshooting.

+---

+## Step 11

+Return structured response.

+The workflow returns booking results back to the AI.

+---

 # External Systems

-The workflow communicates with:
+This workflow integrates with several external systems.

-- Google Calendar
+## Google Calendar

+Responsible for:

+- Appointment creation
-- Google Sheets
+- Schedule synchronization
-- Twilio SMS
+- Calendar visibility

-Google Calendar stores the appointment.

-Google Sheets stores customer, appointment, and operational records.

-Twilio delivers confirmation messages.

 ---

-# Processing Sequence

-1. Validate workflow preconditions.
-2. Parse the requested appointment information.
-3. Read the active session.
-4. Locate any existing booking.
-5. Verify appointment availability.
-6. Prepare the booking payload.
-7. Create the appointment.
-8. Update customer records.
-9. Update appointment records.
-10. Send the booking confirmation SMS.
-11. Record SMS delivery status.
-12. Return a structured success response.
+## Google Sheets

+Responsible for:

+- Customer records
+- Appointment records
+- Operational business data

+---

+## Twilio

+Responsible for:

+- Booking confirmation SMS
+- Customer notifications

 ---